 If your program encounters an error in running be sure to check your code for typographical errors.

 Debugging Tools in IDL

 IDL provides many features to help you debug your program.
-These features are discussed in the following sections.
+These features are introduced in the following sections.
+See Chapter 8, "Debugging and Error-Handling" in the Building IDL Applications manual for more information.

 Breakpoints